thchr/DOI2BibTeX.jl/README.md

 >   journal = {Phys.
 Rev. Lett.}
 > }
 >```

+The BibTeX entry is obtained from a GET request to https://doi.org/, following the approach described [here](https://discourse.julialang.org/t/replacing-citation-bib-with-a-standard-metadata-format/26871/4).
-Journal titles are automatically abbreviated using the [List of Title Word Abbreviations](https://www.issn.org/services/online-services/access-to-the-ltwa/) (disable by setting the `abbreviate` keyword argument to `false`).
+Journal titles are subsequently abbreviated using the [List of Title Word Abbreviations](https://www.issn.org/services/online-services/access-to-the-ltwa/) (disable by setting the `abbreviate` keyword argument to `false`).

 ## Installation